 From 1 January 2021, the UK will leave the European Single Market and Customs Union to implement an independent trade policy, bringing major changes to trading arrangements between Britain and the EU.

-Both sides have been seeking an agreement to govern their trading relationship once the transition period ends.
+Both sides had been seeking an agreement to govern their trading relationship once the transition period ends on 31 December.

 - Find out more: get up to speed with the latest Brexit news from Which?

 What will the deal’s impact on markets be?